whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 To Annie Wolff:
 Annie, I love that you are always eager to help us and you have a unique way to do it.
 You are always active listening (never assuming things), you support us to find the solutions for ourselves, you never use advance words that can make us feel behind and you have always nice words to encourage us.
 You are an advance coder but always humble so that makes you even better from my perspective.
 Your cheerfulness and energy in the group makes a big positive difference, you make us laugh with your authenticity and fresh personality.
 You are a great human asset for the Turing community, I see you in the soon future becoming a great programmer and an awesome mentor.
 I feel very lucky to have met you!

+To Caroline Powell:

+Caroline, your confidence and will to make a positive change in the world are impressive.
+I love that you never accept things how they are but find ways to make them awesome.
+You are creative but in a practical way, you are not a dreamer, you are a doer and I'm sure that you will succeed in your entrepreneurial and transformative ideas.
+Having you in Turing will make the experience much more powerful in a learning and human perspective.
+Being so ambitious, hard-working and smart, I can only envision for you a brilliant career.

 ### Being a Community Member

 From Edilene Cruz: